CVIČEK: The Next Summer It-Wine

 Cviček Red Blend

 I want this to infinity.
 Cherry/raspberry more berries and a hot lick of cinnamon and white pepper.
-J’adore — 9 months ago
+J’adore — a year ago

 Severn, Serge and 4 others liked this